Omos

-In the history of WWE, he is the first and currently only Nigerian born to ever be signed by the WWE and has established himself as one of the WWE greatest professional wrestlers from Africa.

-In the course of his career as a college basketball player, he played for the University of South Florida and for the Morgan State University from 2014 to 2015.
-Omogbehin signed with WWE in January 2019 and became a one-time Raw Tag Team Champion with AJ Styles in 2021.
+In the course of his career as a college basketball player, he played for the University of South Florida and Morgan State University from 2014 to 2015 and played as a forward for King University men’s basketball team from 2015 to 2016.
+Omogbehin signed with WWE in January 2019, and in October 2020, went on to become the personal bodyguard of AJ Styles, with whom he would win the Raw Tag Team Championship at WrestleMania 37.
+He would then be affiliated with MVP, who served as his manager, from 2022 until the latter's departure in 2024.

 Early life

-Omogbehin was born on May 16, 1994, in Lagos, Nigeria.
+Omogbehin was born on May 16, 1992, in Lagos but his Father is from Edo State, Nigeria.
 He was sent to the United States on a scholarship alone when he was just fifteen with his family staying in Nigeria, though he has an older brother that lives in Indiana.
 Omogbehin attended and graduated from Atlantic Shores Christian School in Chesapeake, Virginia, and through high school, he played basketball and continued in the sport after choosing to attend the University of South Florida where he played at the center position.
-While at university in 2012, he was diagnosed with a pituitary tumour by university doctors who also diagnosed gigantism.
-The tumour was pressed against his optical nerves and without surgery, he would have gone blind, had a cardiac arrest, or had a heart attack.
-Following the tumour's removal, his body no longer produces testosterone and he has to take external supplements.
-Omogbehin claims to have met basketball legend Hakeem Olajuwon during the USF Bulls' team trip to Houston, Texas in 2014.
+Omogbehin met basketball legend Hakeem Olajuwon during the USF Bulls' team trip to Houston, Texas, in 2014.
 Omogbehin also played basketball at Morgan State University in Baltimore, Maryland after transferring from USF; he played center for the Morgan State Bears from 2014 to 2015.
+He also played as a forward for King University men’s basketball team in NCAA Division II from 2015 to 2016.